It's a Sin | The AIDS invasion in 1980s' London

 The British drama miniseries It’s a Sin, produced by HBO and based upon an original idea from Russell T. Davies (author of Queer as Folk and Years and Years), touches deep chords in the history of gay men.
-The show, as Davies says, has reached a wide audience because of the non-privatization character of the British TV Channel 4.
+The show, as Davies says, has reached a broad audience because of the non-privatization character of the British TV Channel 4.
 But also because of the inclusive and sensible themes faced through its storyline.
 It focuses on the personal stories of a group of friends living in London, unraveling the AIDS most tragic decade.
 The title alludes to the well-known song by the British 80s pop group, The Pet Shop Boys.

 Humor and the challenge of coming out…

-… but the main tragedy is AIDS
+… but the central tragedy is AIDS